deepakgupta1/beautiful-jekyll/_posts/2018-08-02-bias-variance.md

 Consider the figure shown above (taken from [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html)), the center of bull’s eye represents the actual outcomes (to be predicted).
 Every single blue dot represents the cumulative predictions of the model for a set of training data (which changes for every dot).
 The four combinations of bias and variance could be:

-1.	**Low bias and low variance:** The predictions are not only close to actual values (low bias) but also the predictions don’t differ much in iterations when the training data is changed (low variance), so all dots are gathered around the center close to each other.
+1.	**Low bias and low variance:** The predictions are not only close to actual values (low bias) but also the predictions don’t differ much in iterations when the training data is changed (low variance), so `all dots are gathered around the center close to each other`.
 This is the most desired state.

-2.	**Low bias and high variance:** The predictions are close to actual values (low bias) but differ greatly in iterations of training with varied data (high variance), so all dots are close to center but far from each other.
+2.	**Low bias and high variance:** The predictions are close to actual values (low bias) but differ greatly in iterations of training with varied data (high variance), so `all dots are close to center but far from each other`.

-3.	**High bias and low variance:** The predictions are far from actual values (high bias) but don’t differ in iterations of training with varied data (low variance), so all dots are far from center but are close to each other.
+3.	**High bias and low variance:** The predictions are far from actual values (high bias) but don’t differ in iterations of training with varied data (low variance), so `all dots are far from center but are close to each other`.

-4.	**High bias and high variance:** The predictions are not only far from actual values (high bias) but also far from each other (high variance), so all dots are far from center as well as each other.
+4.	**High bias and high variance:** The predictions are not only far from actual values (high bias) but also far from each other (high variance), so `all dots are far from center as well as each other`.
 This is the worst of both worlds.

 ### A Real Life Example of Bias-Variance
 Let’s understand this with a simple example.
 Consider that you are getting married and lot of guests are invited (more than a 1000, yeah, an Indian wedding).
 And because you want to give your guests best dining experience you decide to analyze their food preferences: Vegetarian/Non- vegetarian.